JAMA February 12, 2019

 Multicenter, US

-Intervention Intensive blood pressure treatment targeting systolic BP <120 mm Hg
+Intervention Intensive blood pressure management targeting a systolic blood pressure of less than 120 mm Hg.

-Comparator Standard blood pressure treatment targeting systolic BP <140 mm Hg
+Comparator Standard blood pressure management targeting a systolic blood pressure of less than 140 mm Hg.

 Study Limitations